 (b) if the offender is subject to a community service requirement in a community order — may, in relation to the minimum hours requirement, permit the offender to do less than 12 hours community work in a 7 day period, the actual number of hours to be decided by the CEO, but it must be at least 6 hours;

-(c) if the offender is subject to an early release order —permit the offender not to comply with the minimum hours requirement for such period or periods as the CEO thinks fit;
+(c) if the offender is subject to an early release order or a PSSO — permit the offender not to comply with the minimum hours requirement for such period or periods as the CEO thinks fit;

 (d) if the offender is subject to a WDO — permit the offender not to comply with the minimum hours requirement for such period or periods as the CEO thinks fit, but they must not total more than 12 weeks.

-(3) A decision made under subsection (2) does not affect the term of a community order, the suspension period of a sentence of CSI or the period of an early release order.
+(3) A decision made under subsection (2) does not affect the term of a community order, the suspension period of a sentence of CSI or the period of an early release order or a PSSO.

 (4) An offender’s duty under a community service requirement in a community order to do unpaid community work for a number of hours set by the court is not affected by a decision made under subsection (2).